 select it.
 Once selected the Left and Right arrow keys can be moved to slide the audio left or right, as

 to synchronize the audio and video.
 The graphic icon in the far left of this channel which consists of

 two circular arrows is a reset button.
 When clicked this will reset the Audio and Video to their default

 17.6.0 The bottom three T/S channels are used by the Text/Shapes Tool.
-When you insert text or shapes
+When you insert

 onto a video, a thumbnail of that item will appear in these channels at the exact timeline location that